 The Trinity Long Room Hub is now embarking on a new initiative, the Schuler Forum for Democracy.
 This three-year programme will embed an Arts and Humanities approach to the crisis of democracy at its core.
 It draws upon the institute's ongoing commitment to improving collaboration between the Arts and Humanities and civil society organizations on democracy initiatives, most recently through the Irish Research Council-funded project 'CEPRAH'.
 The Hub will continue to collaborate with its GHI partners on the Forum.

 Convening centers and organizers

-The CHCI-Mellon Crises of Democracy Global Humanities Institute will be delivered by a seasoned collaborative consortium of humanities scholars affiliated with centers, institutes, and universities spanning four continents (North and South America, Europe and Asia):
+The CHCI-Mellon Crises of Democracy Global Humanities Institute was delivered by a seasoned collaborative consortium of humanities scholars affiliated with centers, institutes, and universities spanning four continents (North and South America, Europe and Asia):

 - Trinity Long Room Hub, Trinity College Dublin

 - Institute of Advanced Study, University of São Paulo

 - Jawaharlal Nehru University

 - Center for the Study of Ethnicity, Citizenship and Migration, University of Zagreb

 - Heyman Center for the Humanities, Columbia University